projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 ``vuart0``:
   Specify whether the device model emulates the vUART0(vCOM1); refer to :ref:`vuart_config` for details.
   If set to ``Enable``, the vUART0 is emulated by the device model;
-  If set to ``Disable``, the vUART0 is emulated by the hypervisor if it is configured in scenario XML.
+  if set to ``Disable``, the vUART0 is emulated by the hypervisor if it is configured in the scenario XML.

 ``poweroff_channel``:
   Specify whether the User VM power off channel is through the IOC, Powerbutton, or vUART.